orbitalquark/textadept/doc/12_Compiling.md

 ### Notes on CDK

-[CDK][] is a library of ncurses widgets.
+[CDK][] is a library of curses widgets.
 The terminal version of Textadept includes a slightly modified, stripped down version of this library.
 The changes made to CDK are as follows: